Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-timescaledb.md

 {% endnote %}

 - There are two licenses of TimescaleDB®: **Community** edition and **Open-Source** edition.
-The latter is the only one available on Scalingo, hence TimescaleDB®'s functions labeled "*community*" on their documentation are not available on the platform.
+The latter is the only one available on Scalingo.
+  Hence TimescaleDB®'s functions labeled "*community*" on their documentation are not available on the platform.

-- TimescaleDB® requires a PostgreSQL® database version 13.6.0-1 or above.
+- On Scalingo, TimescaleDB® requires a PostgreSQL® database version 13.6.0-1 or above.

 - Working with a time series database usually involves the need to [compress data](#downsampling) in runtime and [remove the oldest data](#configuring-data-retention).
   We provide documentation about these topics below.

-- While most documentation about PostgreSQL® remains applicable for TimescaleDB®, there are a few elements that differ, **especially regarding [dumping](#dumping-and-restoring) and [restoring](#dumping-and-restoring) a TimescaleDB® database**.
+- While most documentation about PostgreSQL® remains applicable for TimescaleDB®, there are a few elements that differ. **Especially regarding [dumping](#dumping-and-restoring) and [restoring](#dumping-and-restoring) a TimescaleDB® database**.